skytable/docs/docs/actions/MGET.md

 :::

-Get the value of 'n' keys from the current table
+Get the value of 'n' keys from the current table, if they exist